 The Company records in-process R&D projects acquired in asset acquisitions that have not reached technological feasibility and which have no alternative future use.
 For in-process R&D projects acquired in business combinations, the Company capitalizes the in-process R&D project and periodically evaluates this asset for impairment until the R&D process has been completed.
 Once the R&D process is complete, the Company amortizes the R&D asset over its remaining useful life.
-At December 31, 2021 and 2020, there is \$10.599 million and \$9.536 million respectively of in-process R&D as part of intangible asset and in-process R&D on the Consolidated Balance Sheets.
+At December 31, 2021, there is \$8.696 million of in-process R&D as part of intangible asset and in-process R&D on the Consolidated Balance Sheets.
+This amount includes an impairment loss of \$1.770 million reported on the consolidated statements of operations.
+The impairment loss is for KIO-201 and is due to the fact the asset is regulated as a drug and not a device which is extending development time.
+At December 31, 2020, there is \$9.730 million of in-process R&D as part of intangible asset and in-process R&D on the Consolidated Balance Sheet.